 \subsubsection{Contrastive Learning}

-Contrastive learning \cite{chopra2005learning} is an unsupervised approach\footnote{Sometimes referenced as self-supervised.} for learning data representations by only relying on similarities and dissimilarities of data pairs.
-Contrastive learning has achieved impressive results in DL, and in the most recent years, this paradigm has been used in unsupervised state representation learning more and more often.
-Nowadays, contrastive learning is a crucial element for sample-efficient DRL \cite{laskin2020curl}.
+Contrastive learning (\acrshort{cl}) \cite{chopra2005learning} is an unsupervised approach (sometimes referenced to as self-supervised) for learning data representations by only relying on similarities and dissimilarities of data pairs.
+Contrastive learning has achieved impressive results in \acrshort{dl}, and in the most recent years, this paradigm has been used in unsupervised state representation learning more and more often.
+Nowadays, contrastive learning is a crucial element for sample-efficient \acrshort{drl} \cite{laskin2020curl}.

-The critical ingredient of contrastive learning is contrastive loss.
-Contrastive losses act on pairs of embeddings, and through their minimization, they push apart \textit{negative} pairs, i.e. data non-belonging to the same class or non-consecutive observations in the context of DRL.
+The critical ingredient of \acrshort{cl} is the contrastive loss.
+Contrastive losses act on pairs of latent variables (states in the context of \acrshort{drl}).
+The minimization of a contrastive loss pushes apart \textit{negative} pairs, i.e., data not belonging to the same class or non-consecutive observations in the context of \acrshort{drl}.
 Additionally, contrastive losses prevent the collapsing of the representations to trivial embeddings when no labelled data are available.
-However, contrastive losses must always be combined with another loss function to effectively improve DRL algorithms' performance\footnote{Only pushing apart the latent states is not enough for efficient policy learning in complex problems.}.
-Many contrastive losses have been proposed in the DL literature, but here we focus on the most widely used in DRL: (i) InfoNCE, (ii) hinge, and (iii) causality loss.
+However, contrastive losses must always be combined with another loss function to effectively improve \acrshort{drl} algorithms' performance (only pushing apart the latent states is not enough for efficient policy learning in complex problems).
+Many contrastive losses have been proposed in the \acrshort{dl} literature, but here we focus on the most widely used in \acrshort{drl}: (i) InfoNCE, (ii) hinge, and (iii) causality loss.